 Don’t neglect these soft skills:

-The International Detailing Association (IDA) published a code of ethics to help you out.
-Please give it a go, and let us know what you think in the comments below.
+The International Detailing Association (IDA) published a code of ethics you might want to check out.

 Here’s the formula